haskell/cabal/README.md

 * For local imports (Cabal module importing Cabal module), import lists are NOT required (although you may use them at your discretion.)
-For third-party and standard library imports, please use explicit import lists.
+For third-party and standard library imports, please use either qualified imports or explicit import lists.

 * You can use basically any GHC extension supported by a GHC in our support window, except Template Haskell, which would cause